Lesson Plan - Get It!

 In 1920, the 19th Amendment was finally ratified, or passed, and added to the U.S. Constitution.
 The 19th Amendment gave women the right to vote in political elections.
 It had taken nearly 100 years, but the hard work of the suffragettes had earned all women the right to vote.

 To continue learning more about the women’s suffrage movement, read the following article.
-As you read the article, make a list of all the things women did to get the 19th Amendment passed.
-Read Women’s Suffrage (Stephen Byrne, History for Kids) to learn more about the women’s suffrage movement.
+As you read Women’s Suffrage, make a list of all the things women did to get the 19th Amendment passed.

 - What action taken by the suffragettes do you find most impressive?